2017 Quebec Scotties Tournament of Hearts

 The 2017 Quebec Scotties Tournament of Hearts, the provincial women's curling championship of Quebec, was held from January 9 to 15 at the Aréna de Lévis in Lévis, Quebec.
-The winning Ève Bélisle team will represent Quebec at the 2017 Scotties Tournament of Hearts.
+The winning Ève Bélisle team represented Quebec at the 2017 Scotties Tournament of Hearts.
 The event was held in conjunction with the 2017 Quebec Men's Provincial Curling Championship.

 The defending champion Marie-France Larouche rink were playing on home-ice in Lévis, but would lose in the final to Montreal's Ève Bélisle.
 It was Bélisle's first trip to the provincial championships since 2010.
 Bélisle would defeat Larouche 7-4 in the final, having scored three in the second end and two in the fifth along the way.

 Teams

 The teams are listed as follows: